fjwright/Run-REDUCE/README.md

   REDUCEPanel.
 * V1.74 On startup in split pane mode, select the left panel (by not running some of the code added in v1.73).
-* Replace the Hide Input Editor CheckBox View menu item with a REDUCE Panel submenu of RadioMenuItems to support maximizing the I/O display either within its panel or within the window.
-This code is not yet complete or correct!
+* Replace the Hide Input Editor CheckBox View menu item with a Hide Editor CheckBox on each REDUCEPanel to support maximizing the I/O display within its panel.
+This code is not yet finished!